joseamadorg/mercado-shops-/woo-mercado-pago-module/README.txt

 == Changelog ==

 = v2.2.2 (27/04/2017) =
-* Features
+* Improvements
 	- When using Mercado Envios, the plugin now sends an email with tracking ID to the merchant and customer.
-* Improvements
+* Bug fixes
-	- Resolved a bug related with non-persisted data of Simple Products.
+	- Resolved a bug related with non-persisted data of Simple Products;
+	- Resolved the status update for "in_procerss" in the basic checkout.

 = v2.2.1 (13/04/2017) =
 * Features